AlanJhonatan/ignite-rentx-project/README.md

 **Functional Requirement**
 **Business Rule**

 ### Rental

 #### Create Rental

 **Functional Requirement**
-- [ ] Should be able to create an rental.
+- [X] Should be able to create an rental.

 **Business Rule**
-- [ ] The rental ```expect_return_date``` parameter should be at least 24 hours by default.
+- [X] The rental ```expect_return_date``` parameter should be at least 24 hours by default.
+- [X] Should not be able register an new rental, if already exists for user.
-- [ ] Should not be possible register an new rental, if an old rental already exists for current account.
+- [X] Should not be able register an new rental, if already exists for car.
+- [X] The user should be authenticated by application.
+- [ ] On create an rental, the car status should be changed to unavailable.

+#### Car Devolution

+**Functional Requirement**
+- [ ] Should be able to return car.

+**Business Rule**
+- [ ] Returning the car with less then 24 hours, should be billed the entire day.
+- [ ] After returned, the Car should be available to another rental.
+- [ ] After returned, the User should be available to another rental.
+- [ ] After returned, should be calculated the rental amount.
+- [ ] If the returning hour is higher then expected return time, should be billed an fine due overdue.
+- [ ] In case there is a fine, should be calculated with amount of rental.